Saint Malo, Louisiana: Role in the War of 1812

-According to anecdotal evidence, a number of Filipino Americans residing in the region, referred to as "Manilamen", were recruited by local pirate Jean Lafitte to join his "Baratarians", a group of privately recruited soldiers serving under the American forces under the command of Andrew Jackson, in the defense of New Orleans.
-Historian Marina Espina states that the defending American force under Jackson consisted of "regular army troops, state militia, western sharpshooters, two regiments and pirates from the Delta Swamps (which included the aforementioned Filipinos)."
-However, one historian notes that it appears that possibly only a single Manilaman fought in the battle, and that a lot of it is intertwined with local legends and myths.
+According to oral tradition, the Manilamen of Saint Malo took part in the Battle of New Orleans by joining privateer Jean Lafitte to assist Major General Andrew Jackson.
+Historian Marina Espina states that the defending American force under Jackson consisted of "regular army troops, state militia, western sharpshooters, two regiments and pirates from the Delta Swamps."
+However, historian Randy Gonzales alleges that possibly only a single Manilaman fought in the battle, and that a lot of this history is intertwined with local legends and myths.